Innovating for our fast-changing value chains.

 The Programme is designed to maximise personal gains by exploring value chains across New Zealand in a stimulating environment, one in which you’ll discuss, compare and contrast what you experience with like-minded rural entrepreneurs from different industries.

-Industry immersion study tour (North Island).
+A typical industry immersion study tour (North Island).

-Sunday – Meet, Auckland.
+Sunday – Meet, Auckland

 Sunday/Monday – Dairy

 Tuesday/Wednesday – Kiwifruit

 Saturday – Final dinner/guest speaker, Napier

 The Programme provides participants with first-hand experience of multiple value chains and their role in our economy.
 You could expect to hear presentations on the challenges of building successful value chains and you’ll have the opportunity to talk face-to-face to the people currently making a difference.